FAQ : Investment in Japan

 Q1: We are a UK company, and are looking to export our products to Japan.
 Can you help?

-UK Trade and Investment (UKTI) are assisting UK companies who wish to export their products overseas, we recommend that you contact them for further information on how to export your products.
-Please see their webpage at the following link for contact information: http://www.ukti.gov.uk/uktihome/contactus.html
+Department for International Trade (DIT) are assisting UK companies who wish to export their products overseas, we recommend that you contact them for further information on how to export your products.
+Please see their webpage at the following link for contact information: https://www.great.gov.uk/uk/

 Q3: I would like to understand Japanese Standards and Regulations, Consumption Tax, Customs, Tariff and Duty etc.?